 There was a structure for the management of outpatients.
 There was a matron for outpatients covering each site and each outpatient department had an individual manager.
-Each outpatient department had an individual manager.

 Senior managers we spoke with were aware there were challenges with waiting lists for outpatient appointments and issues with referral to treatment indicators.